whatawurst/android_device_samsung_beyond0lte/README.md

-# LineageOS device tree for the Samusung Galaxy S10e
+# LineageOS device tree for the Samsung Galaxy S10e